johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 -	Compared military service with messianic discipleship, highlighting similarities relating to obedience, faithfulness and reward.

-In summary, the study revealed how
+In summary, the study revealed that

 > 	**The Messianic Covenant Community has been commissioned to co-work alongside the Messiah in his mission**